 In the simplest terms, SOLIDWORKS is a 3D modeling software application that allows designers to create a visual representation of the final product without having it at hand.

-The software is used by product engineers, drafters, artists, and many others in the engineering industry.
-A few reasons why designers choose SOLIDWORKS simulation for finite element analysis and (CFD) computational fluid dynamics is because the software offers:
+It is known as one of the best software for finite element analysis (FEA) and computational fluid dynamics (CFD) simulation.
+The product is widely used by product engineers, drafters, artists, and many others in the engineering industry.
+A few reasons why designers choose SOLIDWORKS simulation is because the software offers:

 The purpose of the software is to give clients a clear view of what the result of the design will be, with factors including efficiency, effectiveness, power, flow, and safety.
 SOLIDWORKS simulation functions perfectly on almost every operating system, making it useful to everyone.